PostHog/posthog.com/contents/blog/the-posthog-array-1-29-0.md

 - **Column configurator** - You will now be able to select the columns you want to see in your events table.
     <img src="https://posthog-static-files.s3.us-east-2.amazonaws.com/Website-Assets/Array/1_29_0-column-configurator.png" alt="" />
 - **Password reset revamp** - We've shipped a lot of improvements to the password reset experience, including a new UI, API processing, and even new email designs 🎨.
 If you run with SAML-only login, password reset is now disabled.
-- **Fixes to dashboard load** - Previously loading huge dashboards could be quite slow and in some scenarios even cause some backend strain, this is now fixed.
+- **Fixes to dashboard loading** - Previously loading huge dashboards could be quite slow and in some scenarios even cause some backend strain, this is now fixed.
 - **Improved navigation in Insights** - A lot of under-the-hood improvements which will make navigation in Insights significantly smoother.
 Clicking back in your browser will now work as expected.
 - **Automatically load new events** in the events table.
 - **Fixed colors in insight table** - We've fixed a pesky bug in which graph series were being displayed with different colors on the graph versus on the table below.